ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 FROM base as dev
 ```

-Let's add a label below our first line.
+Let's add a `LABEL` below our first line.

 ```
 FROM golang:1.13.5 as base